dmydud/theory-for-data-science/Math/EDA/README.md

 To avoid the sensitivity to outliers, we can look at the range of the data after dropping values from each end.
 Formally, these types of estimates are based on differences between percentiles.
 In a data set, the $P$th percentile is a value such that at least $P$ percent of the values take on this value or less and at least $(100 – P)$ percent of the values take on this value or more.

-The percentile is essentially the same as a *quantile*, with quantiles indexed by fractions (so the .8 quan‐ tile is the same as the 80th percentile).
+The percentile is essentially the same as a *quantile*, with quantiles indexed by fractions (so the .8 quantile is the same as the 80th percentile).

 A common measurement of variability is the difference between the 25th percentile and the 75th percentile, called the *interquartile range* (or IQR).